aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/xlsm-to-xltm/_index.md

 ---
 title: Python XLSM to XLTM - XLSM to XLTM Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLSM to XLTM in Python.
-Python Convert XLSM to XLTM saveformat.
-Python XLSM to XLTM format.
-Save XLSM to XLTM Python.
+Convert XLSM to XLTM quickly and easily with Aspose.Cells.
+Python XLSM to XLTM.
+Python Save XLSM to XLTM.
+Save XLSM as XLTM using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLSM to XLTM in Python., Python XLSM to XLTM saveformat., XLSM to XLTM Python., Python Convert XLSM to XLTM]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLSM to XLTM in Python., Save XLSM to XLTM using Python., Python XLSM to XLTM saveformat., XLSM to XLTM Converter., Python Save XLSM as XLTM]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}